-First and foremost, you can set up workflows in HubSpot that automatically assign leads (specifically marketing qualified leads) to a lead owner.
+First and foremost, you can set up workflows in HubSpot that automatically assign leads (specifically MQLs) to a lead owner.
 This can either be done in a round-robin fashion – meaning the leads are divided equally amongst your sales representatives – or you can assign specific lead owners to each lead.

 The second step is to create an ‘active list’ in HubSpot – these lists automatically update and contacts will join when they meet the criteria and leave the list when they no longer meet the criteria – for new leads generated.
-Using an active list, you can then group contacts by lifecycle stage and lead owner, allowing a specific sales representative to see just marketing qualified leads (MQLs) assigned to them.
+Using an active list, you can then group contacts by lifecycle stage and lead owner, allowing a specific sales representative to see just MQLs assigned to them.

 Using this process, your sales representatives are always up-to-date with all the contacts that are their responsibility!